Hope amid horrors of Gaza war: Survivors find sanctuary in Abu Dhabi

 Live updates: Follow the latest news on Israel-Gaza

-A humanitarian compound in Abu Dhabi is offering an unlikely lifeline to survivors of the conflict in Gaza.
+A humanitarian compound in Abu Dhabi is offering a lifeline to survivors of the conflict in Gaza.

-About 1,000 Palestinians, including children, have found respite in Emirates Humanitarian City (EHC).
+About 1,000 Palestinians, including children, have found respite in Emirates Humanitarian City.

 From psychological support and educational opportunities, the city has become a sanctuary for those whose lives have been irrevocably altered by the war in Gaza.